My new book, Algorithms Unlocked, is out! The Amazon site for

 I receive many requests from students outside Dartmouth who want to

 work with me as interns.
-I am not taking on any interns at this time.
+I do not take interns from outside Dartmouth.

 From July 2004 through June 2008, I was the director of the Dartmouth Institute for